 How it works in practice:

-Report preparation.
+Accountant: Preparate the report.
 The accountant prepares the annual report based on FreeAgent data and a short report they will request us to write about the company’s operation in the year.
 (This is required by Estonian law to be included when filing the annual report.)

 Log into FreeAgent.